tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 it to be expressed in terms of a set of quadratic constraints, which are closely related to circuits of logical gates.

-Other than in Bulletproof constructions, R1CS types of constraint systems have been featured in several constructions of zk-SNARKs.
-At times they were simply referred to as quadratic constraints or quadratic equations; refer to [[6]], [[9]] and [[10]].
+Other than in Bulletproof constructions, R1CS types of constraint systems have been featured in several constructions of zk&#8209;SNARKs.
+At times they were simply referred to as quadratic constraints or quadratic equations; refer to
+[[6]], [[9]] and [[10]].